 by Leon Pantenburg

-June 6, 2018 is the 74th anniversary of D-Day.
+June 6, 2019 is the 75th anniversary of D-Day.
 On this anniversary, I honor my friend, the late Bob Shotwell, of La Pine, Oregon, by re-posting his recollections.
-Mr. Shotwell, 94, passed away two months ago.
+Mr. Shotwell, 94, passed away in 2018.

 I was privileged to interview 12 Central Oregon World War II veterans for a Bend Bulletin Special Section “Vanishing Heroes,” which was published on Veterans Day, 2004.